stormearthandlava/stormearthandlava.github.io/guide/mythic_plus/DF_season_2.md

   - Kite and stay farther than 8 yards away during {{ site.data.dungeon.bh.bladestorm }}.
 Use {{ site.data.talent.swg }} to keep uptime while kiting.

 ### {{ site.data.dungeon.bh.tricktotem }}
+  - {{ site.data.dungeon.bh.decayed_senses }} will blind your tank, making random party members take aggro.
+Your healer needs to dispel him fast and you need to stand out of melee to not get bodied.
   - Assign a party member to always interrupt {{ site.data.dungeon.bh.greater_healing_rapids }}.
 Interrupt {{ site.data.dungeon.bh.earth_bolt_boss }} with the group other kicks.
   - Nuke {{ site.data.dungeon.bh.hextrick_totem }} to help your critterised party members.